jakobzhao/geog328/labs/lab03/readme.md

 Now that the html page skeleton and the style have been determined, we will then create dynamic objects and increase interactivity.

 We will use mapbox to create the map application.
-You wil need to apply for a mapbox access token from its official website.
+You will need to apply for a mapbox access token from its official website.

+>Note that Mapbox will request your billing information when you sign up.
+Based on Dr. Zhao's previous experience teaching this course, there has never been any charge associated with normal class usage.
+The type of access and usage in this class has always stayed well within the free tier limits.
+If you are concerned about sharing credit card information, you may delete your tokens or close your account entirely after the course ends.
+While Mapbox offers features that are quite beneficial for skill development in Web GIS, it is also possible to use [MapLibre](https://maplibre.org/maplibre-gl-js/docs/) for this course instead.

 Once you obtain your own access token, please define a token at the beginning of the Javascript code.